HelenBoothman/HelenBoothman.github.io/visiting/index.md

 title: Visiting information
 ---

-Open:- Closed for the foreseeable future<br/>
+Open:- We are happy to welcome visitors again on a pre-arranged basis.
+Please telephone & leave a message on the answerphone or drop me an email.
+We shall reply at our earliest possible convenience.

+Free entrance for this year
 Dogs welcome<br/>
-Plants for sale<br/>
+No Plants For Sale this year
-Self-service refreshments available
+No refreshments available
+Toilet facilities available
+We are quite happy for you to bring a picnic into the garden.

-Groups welcome by appointment
+Groups welcome by appointment - next year

 Mill Farm Garden<br/>
 Brigg Road, Grasby<br/>